Reading Time: 10 minutes

 Awesome Things to Do in Indianapolis

 Each May, Indianapolis hosts the world-renowned Indy 500 motor race.
 Indy is a charmingly picturesque city.
-Apart from racing events and fast cars, Indy also has plenty of green space, waterways, and memorials.
+The place has more to offer than cars and gas.
+With plenty of green space, waterways, and memorials, there is something for everyone.

 There is a reason why Indianapolis is known as the Circle City.
 Indy’s nickname comes from the cobblestone streets that surround its center.
 A large war memorial can be found in the center of the circle; it is lit up every Christmas.

 If you are considering moving to Indianapolis you can be sure that you won’t be bored.
-Despite visiting Circle City there is always something exciting to do.
+In Circle City there is always something exciting to do.
 Some of the main attractions in Indianapolis include:

 - Indianapolis Motor Speedway